alishjb/log_reaader/README.md

-# log_reaader for unusual request's
+# log_reader for unusual request's
 Reading log file and search for unnormal Requests in LOG file and IP's(also check cidr for finding other ip related to unnormal detected ip)
 ## Installation